adr1enbe4udou1n/blog/content/posts/22-web-api-benchmarks-2024/index.md

 {{< /tab >}}
 {{< /tabs >}}

-Performance is strangely very similar with Laravel + MySQL on same scenario.
-Symfony performs clearly better here with PostgreSQL than MySQL, between 2 to 3 times, which is the complete opposite of Laravel.
+Symfony performs same with PostgreSQL and MySQL, contrary to Laravel which performs more than twice lower in the same context.

 #### Symfony PgSQL scenario 2